paddyw11/find-a-gardener/README.md

                 - \q

                 - python3
-                - from 'name of database' import db
+                - from findagardener import db
                 - db.create_all()

  you can check by using following cmds
-                - psql -d 'name of database'
+                - psql -d findagardener
                 - \dt
                 - SELECT * FROM 'name of table'
                 - \q - to exit